Abdy01/DVWA-Walkthrough/README.md

 The attacks presented are intended for educational purposes only.
 Unauthorized use of these attacks on web applications without explicit permission is illegal and unethical.
 Use responsibly and with proper authorization.

-I know there are multiple articles regarding DVWA challenges, but I wanted to create a full walkthrough based on my own experience, and to explain a little more than is necessary.<br/>
+I know there are multiple articles regarding DVWA challenges, but I wanted to create a full and updated walkthrough based on my own experience, and to explain a little more than is necessary.<br/>
 I encourage you to check other available walkthroughs, because you will find different perspectives on how to solve challenges.<br/>
 I want to mention 2 walkthroughs from which I was inspired:
 - CryptoCat DVWA playlist on Youtube.